 Reasons not to use a heat lamp in winter:

-The number one reason against using a heat lamp: heat lamp cause many coop fires every year, killing entire flocks and sometimes spreading to houses and other outbuildings.
+The number one reason against using a heat lamp?
+Heat lamps cause many coop fires every year, killing entire flocks and sometimes spreading to houses and other outbuildings.

 It’s incredibly difficult to properly secure a heat lamp so that it won’t fall down.
 Think about the fact that chickens fly, and rather erratically at that.
 Flying chickens knocking into heat lamps day after day can cause them to loosen and fall.
 Even if the heat lamp is properly secured, debris such as feathers can float up into it and get caught in the lamp, causing it to catch fire.